 - 1. An initial repository tree (often called the left side of the comparison), - 2.
-An final repository tree (often called the right side of the comparison), - 3.
+A final repository tree (often called the right side of the comparison), - 3.
 A working copy to accept the differences as local changes (often called the target of the merge).

 Once these three arguments are specified, the two trees are compared, and the resulting differences are applied to the target working copy as local modifications.
 When the command is done, the results are no different than if you had hand-edited the files, or run various svn add or svn delete commands yourself.
-If you like the results, you can commit them.
-If you don't like the results, you can simply svn revert all of the changes.
+If you like the results, you can simply svn revert all of the changes.